 Smartphones have become a life necessity for millions worldwide.
 Whether it is buying music, paying credit cards, or transferring money to a friend, there are countless ways individuals can move around money by simply clicking or swiping on their phones.
 This can create a complex network of transactions which creates the perfect landscape for cybercriminals to set their traps.
 Daily transactions taking seconds due to faster payments and real-time payments may enable new avenues for fraudsters.

 To avoid the risk of becoming a victim of fraud it is recommended that individuals frequently check their financial accounts for any transactions that are out of their normal spending behaviours or are just outright egregious.
 By simply auditing financial accounts consistently, consumers will lower the risk of fraudulent activities occurring without their knowledge.
 Another recommendation is for consumers to activate banking notifications for any unusual or suspicious activities which are outside the norm of their purchasing habits.
-This helps consumers react to fraudulent behaviour in real-time by engaging the right parties to identify and address the threat to their account(s).
+This helps consumers react to fraudulent behaviour in real time by engaging the right parties to identify and address the threat to their account(s).

 Manage Your Passwords Better

 With many websites needing passwords to access account information, passwords can become somewhat of a headache to some when it comes to creating and storing these valuable codes which can unlock a treasure trove of data for fraudsters.
-Many consumers simply do not put much effort into creating strong passwords which would puzzle even the smartest of cybercriminals.
+Many consumers simply do not put much effort into creating strong passwords which would puzzle even the smartest of cyber criminals.

 This year (a U.K. Newspaper) “The Sun” claims that fraudsters have effectively cracked 23 million passwords because consumers are using easy ones such as “123456”, they may also use names or phrases which are easily searchable online (e.g. mother’s maiden name, birthday, etc.).
 These passwords make consumers easy targets for criminals.
-Strong passwords that are hard to crack is a simple way to prevent fraud no matter the application being used.
+Strong passwords that are hard to crack are a simple way to prevent fraud no matter the application being used.
 However, many people who have countless passwords will try and make it easy on themselves to remember but this also makes it easy for fraudsters to access such sensitive data.

 A recent development in the password security arena is the use of password managers to create, store, and distribute passwords when needed.
 A password manager is a book of passwords which can be retrieved at any time from any device.
 However, this software does not simply store passwords it also creates strong, unique passwords on demand.
 These programs also come as browser add-ins which can prefill passwords for added convenience.
-A CISCO article suggests that users should use a complex and secure password that is not easily guessed words, instead Nonsensical words and phrases that substitute letters with digits and symbols, such as ”45Monk3y t1m3 fun!,” are the most secure.
+A CISCO article suggests that users should use a complex and secure password that is not easily guessed words, instead Nonsensical words and phrases that substitute letters with digits and symbols, such as ”45Monk3y t1m3 fun!” are the most secure.

 This technology takes the pain out of thinking up crazy new passwords while also providing users with an added level of protection to prevent access to personal online accounts.
 Although it is a convenient method for users it can also present a threat if a session isn’t blocked or logged out when leaving it unattended, therefore it is recommended that users log out if leaving the device unattended.